ucczs/AoC_2020/README.md

 # AoC_2020
-Advent of code 2020 in C
+Advent of code 2020 in C and Python